Welcome to Reclaiming Authenticity

 I hold a Ph.D. in Counseling Education and Supervision from Loyola University's Pastoral Counseling Program.
 This degree is a personal and professional integrational of clinical mental health psychology along with one’s spiritual growth.

-Currently, I am a full-time clinical mental health therapist with Thriveworks in Media, PA.
+Currently, I am a full-time clinical mental health therapist with Thriveworks in Media, PA, and am a Certified Clinical Trauma Professional (Level 1).

-I also host a weekly internet radio show entitled: Reclaiming Authenticity: Integrating Spirituality with Mental Health.
+I also host a bi-weekly internet radio show entitled: Reclaiming Authenticity: Integrating Spirituality with Mental Health.

 3 Ways to Listen!